Chart Color Schemes

 In terms of cultural diversity, Hendra records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Hendra's population was found to align with the broader regional average in cultural diversity, with 80.2% born in Australia, 89.9% being citizens, and 90.3% speaking English only at home.
-Christianity dominated Hendra's religious landscape, comprising 63.6%, compared to 45.9% across Greater Brisbane.
-The top three ancestry groups were English (28.5%), Australian (22.5%), and Irish (12.5%).
+Hendra's cultural diversity aligns with the broader regional average, with 80.2% of its population born in Australia, 89.9% being citizens, and 90.3% speaking English only at home.
+Christianity is the predominant religion in Hendra, accounting for 63.6%, compared to 45.9% across Greater Brisbane.
+The top three ancestry groups are English (28.5%), Australian (22.5%), and Irish (12.5%).

 Frequently Asked Questions - Diversity